gon555551/uchrome/README.md

 ## 🎒 Pre-requisites

 All components and themes are designed for Firefox with Compact mode enabled.
-To do this, follow the steps below.

 1. Visit the `about:config` page;
 1.1 Search for and set `browser.compactmode.show` to <font color=green>true</font>.